pw32x/Downland_RE/README.md

 The Notes folder is where the research findings (fun facts!) are located.

-While the RE isn't complete, what is there is enough to build a Downland rom idential to the original from the assembly.
+While the RE isn't complete, what is there is enough to build a Downland rom identical to the original from the assembly.

 To Generate downland.asm: